Revealing the design process behind Duesday...

-UX is everywhere and UX Design is like film making
+UX is everywhere, and UX Design is like filmmaking

 First, let me explain a little bit more about the UX itself.
-I might live in a bubble because for me interaction and user experience happen all the time.
+I might live in a bubble because, for me, interaction and user experience happen all the time.
 But being surrounded by people from different fields helps me to be aware also of that bubble.
 So, what do I mean by it?

 Human-Computer Interaction is a small fraction of that interaction.
 Users interacting with a mobile app, website, or an entire company presence is just a small piece of the reality (I will not shrink from mentioning it’s my favourite one ?).

 And, although UX is very present in the IT world these days, still it’s more of a psychological field.
 By definition, it includes all users’ emotions, perceptions, beliefs, preferences, responses (both physical and psychological), and attitudes about interacting with a particular system.
 These occur before, during and after each use.
-Consequently what matters for users is the system’s efficiency, friendliness, and ease of use.
-This is what makes it a subjective matter because every interaction is about an individual perception.
+Consequently, what matters for users is the system’s efficiency, friendliness, and ease of use.
+This is what makes it a subjective matter because every interaction is about individual perception.

-User Experience Design is trying to improve the satisfaction of that interaction by enhancing the usability, accessibility, pleasure.
+User Experience Design is trying to improve the satisfaction of that interaction by enhancing usability, accessibility, and pleasure.
 And therefore makes it a problem-solving field, full of researching and measuring how users respond and interact with systems.

 One of the UX gurus, Steve Krug, said many many years ago that if an interface makes users think, by taking them out of the flow of their smooth experience, then there’s something wrong with the interface (or the entire user journey), something which could be fixed.
-Therefore a good User Experience happens when a user goes mindlessly and intuitively through the journey, for example through a mobile app, accomplishing all the goals they set up for themselves.
+Therefore a good User Experience happens when a user goes mindlessly and intuitively through the journey, for example, through a mobile app, accomplishing all the goals they set up for themselves.

 The core idea behind “Duesday: Bills reinvented”

-When Marcus Kern, the CEO, and Co-Founder of CFT Group, approached me and made aware of what he envisions for the Duesday mobile app, I was immediately hooked.
+When Marcus Kern, the CEO, and Co-Founder of CFT Group, approached me and made me aware of what he envisions for the Duesday mobile app, I was immediately hooked.

 After this revelation, I started my research and designed the process for the whole year ahead.

 The design process went underway from scratch.
 Although I was the very first designer who joined the company, we soon had to expand.
-The vision for Duesday is huge and has a great potential.
+The vision for Duesday is huge and has great potential.
 Now, 15 months after I joined, we are a team of three, methodically working on building a more and more recognisable Duesday brand.

 Stage 1: All design phenomena should be rooted in research